 Common Sense Media Supporter School

 Montessori de Terra Linda has partnered with Common Sense Media to provide our parents a wide range of resources.
+We encourage all families to thoughtfully examine how to manage and minimize screen-time for all children and consider creating a

-A great way to begin the dialogue with your kids is to sit down and share our Family Media Agreement.
+From Common Sense Media: A great way to begin the dialogue with your kids is to sit down and share our Family Media Agreement.
 This is a simple first step and you will be surprised at how the agreement can set the stage for responsible and respectful media use.

 Here is a connection to our Digital Glossary so that you and your kids can discuss technology using the same language.
 As you go through the glossary, click through on some of the platforms like Instagram and check out “What Parents Need to Know” and browse to the bottom of the page and take a look at “What’s it About” and ”Is it Any Good”, this is how you will get a deeper understanding of the platforms kids are using today.
 I also think it will be useful for parents to read through our “Three Great Parent Resources for Learning and Attention Issues”.
 Whether your child has a learning issue or not, this blog is filled with fantastic resources like Power UP – a guide offering great reviews of apps, games and websites that are helpful for all kids, including kids with special needs.
 Check out my favorite, Dexteria Dots, which will engage your kids and build great math skills.